michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/touch-base-pre-trip-meeting.md

 **YOUR CUSTOMER ACCOUNT**

-* Personal “Worth It” devotions are available now on your site- they’re designed to prepare the hearts of your participants for service and growth\!
+* Personal “Go Serve” devotions will be available in the spring- they’re designed to prepare the hearts of your participants for service and growth\!

-* The "Song List." &nbsp;Share and start listening to these songs so you are ready for camp\!&nbsp;
+**UPDATES**

-* Give updates on any changes you’ve had to the itinerary, trip participants, etc. Give an update on your community gift donations too.
+* Give updates on any changes you’ve had to the itinerary, trip participants, etc. Give an update on your community gift donations as well.

 **READY TO SERVE DAY?**